palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![image](../assets/images/GUI-V4-Screenshot.jpg)

 The OpenBCI GUI is OpenBCI's default software tool for visualizing, recording, and streaming data from the OpenBCI Boards.
-It can be launched as a standalone application or launched from Processing (a Java-based programming language).
-In this guide, we will walk you through how to go about doing it both ways.
+It can be launched as a standalone application or as a sketch from Processing (a Java-based programming language).
+In this guide, we will cover both scenarios.

 ## Hardware/Driver Setup for OpenBCI_GUI and OpenBCIHub